-Medical malpractice cases in Minnesota are governed by the state's "statute of limitations," which creates a deadline for filing a medical malpractice lawsuit in court.
+Medical malpractice cases in Minnesota are governed by the state's "statute of limitations," a law that sets a deadline for filing a medical malpractice lawsuit in court.
 In Minnesota, the deadline falls four years "from the date the cause of action accrued" in most cases (Minn.
 Stat. § 541.076 (2022).)